 Although listing nearly 40 contributors, the lion-share of entries have been made by Yamauchi.
 This is both good and bad.
 His scholarship is impressive and his historical approach is much appreciated and totally appropriate.
 However, there can be a tendency with historians (rather than biblical scholars) to use biblical sources a little too uncritically; for example, the assertion that 1 Cor 6:17-18 specifically includes sex with ‘unmarried women’ (2014: 19).

 In some ways, the Old and New Testament sections generally tend to be the weaker sections, often simply being a description of relevant verses – although still highly useful for those not so familiar with biblical material.
-The high-context nature of biblical texts that assumes the reader is already knows fully the necessary background information means that things, ideas and practices tend to be addressed cursorily.
+The high-context nature of biblical texts, that assumes the reader already knows fully the necessary background information, means that things, ideas and practices tend to be addressed cursorily.
 Therefore it is rather inevitable that we have to look elsewhere to fill in those gaps – hence the need for books like DDL!
 Where the DDL really begins to shine is in its engagement with the Near Eastern, Graeco-Roman, and post-biblical Jewish and Christian worlds.
 This gives each of the topics an impressive depth and sets each area within a panoramic (geographical and historical) context.

 I have mentioned earlier the lack of referencing to modern research in many, but not all, of the entries.
 This can be very frustrating as one is faced with some intriguing, but unsubstantiated claims.
 The annoying recurrence of ‘some scholars argue…’ leaves the reader to guess which scholar (if any) from the bibliography has been used.
 Each volume has a number of high quality photographs at the back.
 However, these are not linked to their relevant entries – neither is there any mention within the entries of an accompanying image.
 This, again, can be rather frustrating as it is not always obvious from the photograph or its caption to which article it belongs.